-I was recently invited on a journey to explore Buchu.
+I recently journeyed to explore Buchu.
 Much like our famous Rooibos, Buchu is endemic to the Western Cape, and is only grown in and around the Cederberg Mountains.
 As I headed northwards on the N7, leaving Cape Town far behind, the coastal scenery began to transform into stark mountain vistas.
 It was going to be an interesting two days getting to know more about the bushmen and buchu heritage of South Africa...

 This is a beauty treatment that goes way back - almost 10 000 years to be exact.
 As part of marriage preparation, women from South Africa’s Khoi San would lather the bride to be in a mixture made from the herb Buchu, and Eland fat.
 Centuries before science could confirm this, our country’s first inhabitants already knew the healing properties of this miracle herb.